 Europe’s relationship with credit cards

-Europe has always had a love-hate relationship with the credit card.
+Europe has always had a love-hate relationship with the credit card before the rise of alternative payments.
 The fanfare which greets credit cards in North American markets has always been strangely missing here.
 The UK remains the top user of credit cards in Europe.
 But growth has remained flat in recent years – roughly half the growth rate of debit cards.
 But that is not to say that cards are not popular.
 In fact, debit card use is growing.
 Debit cards account for nearly 69% of all cards issued in Europe.